 Cooling towers are a vital part of many commercial HVAC systems.
 However, when you hear about the importance of commercial HVAC preventative maintenance programs, often, the narrative revolves around rooftop or package units.

 Unfortunately, as a result, cooling tower maintenance and cleaning are often improperly performed or for that matter completely neglected by many facility managers.
 This lack of proper maintenance, including regular cleaning and disinfection, can cause major issues that can significantly reduce the lifespan, reliability, and efficiency of the equipment.
 These consequences can result in serious financial impacts on your business and can even affect the health of those within and around your facility.
 That’s why we wanted to dive deeper into why it is a smart business investment to implement a proper cooling tower preventative maintenance program and why in some regions of the country, cooling tower maintenance is now a requirement.

 far and wide.
 That means even people at street level can inhale the bacteria and become ill from it.
 In early July 2018, an outbreak of Legionnaires was identified in the Upper Manhattan

+.
 More frequent cleanings may be required if an inspection shows the visible presence of microbiological growth or an excessive buildup of debris.
 Additionally, systems that have been out of service for an extended period should be cleaned and disinfected before startup to significantly reduce Legionella risks.

 Energy Efficiency and Equipment Lifespan